rafasashi/woo-book-chapter-tab/README.md

 # woo-book-chapter-tab
-Extends WooCommerce to allow you to display the Chapters and Sections of a book, ebook or documentation in a new tab on the single product page.
+Extends WC to allow you to display the Chapters and Sections of a book, ebook or documentation in a new tab on the single product page.